 Cache Level (L1, L2, L3) memory in the computer processor (CPU – Central Processing Unit) helps the computer system to keep the most frequent data inside processor memory rather than regular RAM.
 The more L2 and L3 cache memory processor has, the faster it can work.

 CPU cache memory is much faster than RAM, which is expensive too.
 Most of the recent hardware and Operating Systems are intelligent enough to keep the OS, Programs, and other information which needs frequent access inside the cache memory to process faster.
 In this way, your computer can give better output by using the internal cache memory from the CPU.

-Though L1 cache is not available (or not important) in recent processors, the L2 and L3 cache memories are very important.
-It’s always better to buy a desktop or laptop computer with a processor which is having higher L3 cache memory.
-Of course, the more L3 cache will cost more money while selecting the processor.
+Though the L1 cache is unavailable (or not important) in the latest processors, the L2 and L3 cache memory are very important.
+It’s always better to buy a desktop or laptop computer with a processor with higher L3 cache memory.

-Simply it can be done by built-in Windows command line tool wmic from Windows 10 command prompt.
-Search for ‘cmd’ in Windows 10 search and select the command prompt and type below command.
+We can utilize the command line tool wmic for this purpose.
+Search for ‘cmd’ in Windows 10/11 and open the command prompt.
+Enter the below command.

 wmic cpu get L2CacheSize, L3CacheSize